Dagaroth3exe/Theos_Project/README.md

 ---

-# 🥐 Theo’s Patisserie Website
+# 🥐 Theos Patisserie Website

 A responsive website for **Theo’s Patisserie**, designed to showcase the bakery’s menu, seasonal specials, and brand story.
 The site provides customers with an engaging browsing experience, optimized for both desktop and mobile.